 The annual Mother Earth Harvest Moon Fair celebrates Spoutwood Farm’s commitment to healthy living on healthy land.
 Through the revival of America’s country fair traditions, we create a celebration of the harvest season’s bounty.
 Through experiential education, we build a community working towards a just and lasting peace within our selves, our communities, and on Earth.
 The fair demonstrates our interconnected and sustainable partnership with nature as well as one another.

-The Ninth Annual Mother Earth Harvest Moon Fair takes place Sunday, September 22, 2013, 10am-5pm, once again hosted by Spoutwood Farm in Glen Rock, PA.
+The Tenth Annual Mother Earth Fall Festival will be a two day event, taking place on Satuday, September 20th and Sunday, September 21st, once again hosted by Spoutwood Farm in Glen Rock, PA.

 This year the festival will focus on fun, crafts, demonstrations and learning activities for all ages around the theme of "Fresh Local Approaches to Fun and Healthy Living."
 Beyond the demos and activities there will be a special emphasis on live local music at several venues, lively dancing and creative arts.
 The Mother Earth Harvest Moon Fair will be a true Celebration of Life in York County.

 In order to make The Mother Earth Harvest Moon Fair even more family friendly, kids 12 and under are free and adults only $5.
 Parking at the farm across the road will run $3/ vehicle.